aitrailblazer/anthropic-claude-golang-sdk/README.md

 # Anthropic Claude Golang SDK

 Welcome to the Golang SDK for the Anthropic Claude API.
-This SDK allows developers to easily integrate and interact with the Anthropic Claude API to create and manage messages.
+This SDK enables developers to integrate and interact with the Anthropic Claude API to create and manage messages.

 ## Installation